yaronf/I-D/STAR/draft-sheffer-acme-star.md

 # Protocol Details

 This section describes the protocol's details.
-We start with the LURK API between the LURK Client and the ACME Proxy.
+We start with the STAR API between the STAR Client and the STAR Proxy.
-Then we describe a few extensions to the ACME protocol running between the ACME Proxy and the ACME Server.
+Then we describe a few extensions to the ACME protocol running between the STAR Proxy and the ACME Server.

-## LURK API
+## STAR API

-This API allows the LURK Client to request a STAR certificate via the Proxy, using a previously agreed-upon CSR template.
+This API allows the STAR Client to request a STAR certificate via the STAR Proxy, using a previously agreed-upon CSR template.

 The API consists of a single resource, "registration".
 A new Registration is created with a POST and then the Registration instance is polled to obtain its details.